Bira/octopus-carnival/_drafts/wir-tnv-daggerburg-goblins.md

 ### Kabo Bomble

-One of the Daggerburg gang's champions, Kabo Bomble is a giant of a goblin, twice as tall as the typical member of the species and well into Medium size.
+One of the Daggerburg gang's champions, Kabo Bomble is a giant of a goblin, twice as tall as the typical member of the species.
+This puts him well into Medium size.
 He fights with a morningstar in one hand and a spiked gauntlet in the other.
 Kabo is a Level 9 Brute with 116 HP.
 He has both Combat Adept and Daggerburg Tactics.

 Kabo's **morningstar** and **gauntlet** do about the same damage, with the first being a basic attack and the second targetting Reflex and dazing for a turn on a